 - Tags – You can add tags to clips and subclips.
 Adding tag filters will only return results with any of the given tags.

 For example, say you have 500 clips, the name of which all contain ‘Clip’.
-Your colleage says to you he created an annotation saying ‘This is the clip’ on the clip you are looking for.
+Your colleage says to you he created a comment saying ‘This is the clip’ on the clip you are looking for.
 Searching for ‘clip’ will still return all 500 results.
-Adding ‘Manual annotations’ as ‘Search In’ filter will only return the one clip with a manual annotation on it containing ‘clip’.
+Adding ‘Comments’ as ‘Search In’ filter will only return the one clip with a comment on it containing ‘clip’.

 Using autocomplete to add filters